 Cases of Chikungunya virus have been confirmed in the Dominican Republic.
 You should take steps to avoid being bitten by mosquitoes.
 For more details about this outbreak, see the website of the National Health Network and Centre.
+See Health

 The hurricane season in the Dominican Republic runs from June to November.
 You should monitor weather updates and track the progress of approaching storms.
 See Hurricanes.